dgrunwald/rust-cpython/README.md

 * Python 2.7
 * Python 3.3 to 3.7

-Supported Rust version:
-* Rust 1.13.0 or later
-* On Windows, Rust 1.15.0 or later
+Requires Rust 1.21.0 or later.

 # Usage